antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

 	[**Figure 3:Heatmap select all reporters**](_static/images/IntgrAnalysis_methexpr_heatmapa.png)

 	Now click on, 'view all' below de gene name.
 In a new screen (Figure 4) a heat map is generated with the methylation pattern for all samples of a given dataset.
-Beneath the heatmap the R2 genome browser is plotted with all the methylation reporters for the DDX1 gene plottend against there location on the genome.
+Beneath the heatmap the R2 genome browser is plotted with all the methylation reporters for the DDX1 gene plottend against their location on the genome.
 An alternative route, to the same heatmap representation would be to select 'view all reporters for a gene' in box 3 of the 'Main page'.

 	![Figure 4: Heatmap select all reporters](_static/images/IntgrAnalysis_methexpr_heatmapb.png)